Article Translations: (Spanish)

 - varicella (chickenpox) if you have not had the disease

 New vaccines come on the market all the time and doctors' recommendations change.
 For example, the HPV vaccine was approved in 2006.
 At first, it was recommended just for girls.
 But in 2011 the Centers for Disease Control and Prevention (CDC) and other experts recommended that boys also get the vaccine.
-In 2013, the CDC recommended that pregnant women and girls get the Tdap vaccine during each pregnancy to help protect the baby against pertussis (whooping cough).
+In 2013, the CDC recommended that pregnant women get the Tdap vaccine during each pregnancy to help protect the baby against pertussis (whooping cough).

 The good news is you can still get a shot if you've missed it.
 If you've missed some shots in a series of vaccines, you don't need to get the whole series again — you can simply pick up where you left off.